 Viterbo University is proud of its liberal arts approach to education.
 A Mathematics major at Viterbo will have ample opportunity to explore the arts, literature, history, science, and other subjects she or he might find of interest.
 Our students graduate as well-rounded persons who have focused on Mathematics but who have not been limited in their studies.

 At Viterbo, students may expect to find:

-- the classes are small, especially upper division classes.
+- classes are small, especially upper division classes.

-- the faculty are dedicated to teaching, and are available for help.
+- faculty are dedicated to teaching, and are available for help.

 - it is surprisingly easy to earn a minor, and even a second major, for students who are not on the education route.

 - opportunities to participate in math competitions and summer research, and to share results with students and faculty in campus-wide research events.